OXID-eSales/oxideshop-user-documentation/releases/releases-71/oxid-eshop-710.rst

 * Create images in better quality and in a simpler way:

   * Generate thumbnails for your images in SVG format.
-  * Generate thumbnails for your images with transparency.
+  * Generate thumbnails with transparency.
   * Control the display of your images via CSS classes:

     For more information, see the VCMS documentation under `Individuelles CSS/LESS <https://docs.oxid-esales.com/modules/vcms/de/5.0/funktionsbeschreibung/grundfunktionen.html#individuelles-css-less>`_.